sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 ## Example of Job Fault Tolerance

-ElasticDL supports falut tolerance in distributed training.
-When a worker pod is killed, the master pod will try to relaunch a new worker pod.
+ElasticDL supports fault tolerance in distributed training.
+When a worker pod is killed, the training job does not crash and the master pod will try to relaunch a new worker pod.

 At first, all pods are running: